-the governance framework by the Corpor ns of the result of the review of the effectiveness of rate Management Team, and that the arrangements in accordance with the governance framework.
-No highlighted.
+10.1.
+We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Corporate Management Team, and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
+No significant governance issues have been highlighted.

-Signed:

-Leader of the Council Chief Executive

-On behalf of Ribble Valley Borough Council
+Leader of the Council On behalf of Ribble Valley Borough Council Chief Executive